This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 350 degrees F (175 degrees C).
 Grease and flour a 10×15 inch pan.
 Alternatively, line a 10×15 pan with parchment paper.

-• Melt the butter on low in a saucepan, add the water and 5 tablespoons cocoa.
+• Melt the 1 cup unsalted butter on low in a saucepan, add the 1 cup water and 5 tablespoons unsweetened cocoa powder.
 Bring mixture to a boil then remove from heat.
 Set aside.

-• In a small bowl, whisk together sour cream and eggs.
+• In a small bowl, whisk together 1/2 cup sour cream and 2 large eggs.

-• Combine the flour, sugar, baking soda and salt in the bowl of a stand mixer.
+• Combine the 2 cups all purpose flour, 2 cups granulated sugar, 1 teaspoon baking soda and 1/2 teaspoon salt in the bowl of a stand mixer.
 Beat in the sour cream and egg mixture.
 Once the cocoa powder mixture is cool enough to touch, beat it into the four mixture on low speed.
 Scrape sides and beat just until fully mixed.

 • Pour batter into prepared pan.
 Bake in the preheated oven for 22-25 minutes, or until a toothpick inserted into the center comes out clean.